 The District relies heavily upon real estate taxes, school district income taxes and state funding as sources of revenue.
 The School District's financial future took a turn for the better with the passage of a 5.00 mill five year levy on November 8, 2005.
-An additional levy for .75% income tax was placed on the ballot on November 6, 2007.
-The Board passed a Resolution to reduce property tax to the 20 mill floor if this levy passes.
-As of the date of these financial statements, the results of this levy have not been determined.
+An additional levy for .75% income tax was passed on November 6, 2007.
+The Board also passed a Resolution to reduce property tax to the 20 mill floor.
+The income tax increase coupled with a property tax decrease provides for a net increase of approximately \$ 400,000 to the School District.